joe-skb7/kernel-lectures/README.md

 These are my Linux kernel lectures for GlobalLogic kernel course.
 Sources are in LaTeX format.
 Compiled PDF files are included as well.

+In `bbb-tutorial/` directory you can find my up-to-date tutorial for BeagleBone Black bring up.

 ## Build dependencies

 - fonts-fira (FiraSans fonts)